Groups Acting Acylindrically on Trees: Preliminaries

 \begin{example} It is well known that any finitely generated hyperbolic group acts acylindrically on its Cayley graph, which is a hyperbolic metric space.
 This action will have bounded orbits if and only if $G$ is finite, and so if $G$ is an infinite and non-virtually cyclic hyperbolic group it must be acylindrically hyperbolic by Theorem~\ref{Thm:categorisedActions}.

-Further examples include the mapping class groups MCG$(\Sigma_{g, p})$ of closed surfaces of genus $g$ with $p$ punctures unless $g=0$ and $p\leq 3$, $Out(F_n)$ for $n\geq 3$ and one relator groups with at least three generators (See \cite[Section~8]{Osin13}, for example). \end{example}
+Further examples include the mapping class groups MCG$(\Sigma_{g, p})$ of closed surfaces of genus $g$ with $p$ punctures unless $g=0$ and $p\leq 3$, $\operatorname{Out}(F_n)$ for $n\geq 2$ and one-relator groups with at least three generators (see \cite[Section~8]{Osin13}, for example). \end{example}